Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/Grooming-And-Conditioning-In-Christianity.md

 Fishing abuses a fishes natural instinct.
 Their gut feeling of how they eat.
 Dogma abuses a person's natural instinct.
 Their gut feeling of trusting a leader

+## **Thought Provoking Quotes from The God Virus**

+Darrel Wayne Ray (born August 24, 1950) is an American organizational psychologist.
+After meeting with literally 1000's of individuals who have suffered from religious trauma he wrote the book "The Good Virus" discussing the negative components to religion.
+Below are a a few quotes:

+“Religion does three things quite effectively: divides people, controls people, deludes people.” -Carlespie Mary Alice”

+“Simply disabling specific critical thinking skills is all that is necessary for the god virus.”

+“The chains men bear they forged themselves.
+Strike off their chains and they will weep for their lost security.”
+This”

+“People with high dependency needs have difficulty standing up to this level of social sanction.
+The more dependent, the less able they are to use their native intelligence.
+They depend instead on the word of religious authority.”

+“Nothing seems more pitiable than otherwise intelligent people gathering every Sunday to struggle ever so hard to understand something that is unintelligible.”

 ## **This is my theory based on everything above.
 No scientific reason**

 It is honestly a very ingenious cycle.
 It sounds like something that requires thought to create, and it does.
 Think of a narcist who gains power, their methods follow every one of these below steps